Notice a common theme among the top five most visited retail websites worldwide?

 “SEO cannot be the only channel a company has, nor can any other single channel serve that purpose.
 There is a chance that a single channel can grow a company very quickly to a very large size, but the risks involved in that single channel are large and grow in tandem with the company.”

-Javaya: Focussing on the wrong audience
+Javaya: Focusing on the wrong audience

 Unlike Tutorspree, craft coffee marketplace Javaya had a diverse marketing strategy, which included: